ALCHElVlY/hlna/README.md

   <p align="center">
     A Discord companion app for the online sandbox game ARK: Survival Evolved.
-Survivors can enjoy their favorite A.i. outside of the ARK with breeding reminders, clone cost calculations, wiki searchs, and more!
+Survivors can enjoy their favorite A.i. outside of the ARK with breeding reminders, clone cost calculations, wiki searchs, shop management, and more!
     <br />
     <a href="https://discord.gg/WqunCan"><strong>Join the support discord »</strong></a>
     <br />